OloOcki/awesome-citygml/README.md

 # :cityscape: Awesome CityGML :cityscape:
-The ultimate list of open source CityGML 2.0 semantic city models.
-Albeit great effort of several institutions (e.g., [TU Delft](https://3d.bk.tudelft.nl/opendata/opencities/)) the list of open datasets for cities/regions is incomplete.
+The ultimate list of open source CityGML semantic city models.
+Albeit great effort of several institutions (e.g., [TU Delft](https://3d.bk.tudelft.nl/opendata/opencities/)) the list of open datasets for cities/regions is still incomplete.
 It is believed that empowering the community will solve the problem!